 Every day your property goes without being sold, your returns will be diminished.

-The longer you hold onto a property, the more you will have to pay in taxes, insurance, loan repayments, and other utility costs.
+The longer you hold onto a property, the more you will have to pay taxes, insurance, loan repayments, and other utility costs.

 You don’t want to have your money tied up in a property you haven’t sold.

 How to sell your rehab as fast as possible?

 There is no excuse for not having a sales plan ready for when the house is completed.